CaptainCrowbar/prion-lib/rs-core/time.md

 * `template <typename C1, typename D1, typename C2, typename D2> void` **`convert_time_point`**`(time_point<C1, D1> src, time_point<C2, D2>& dst)`

 Convert a time point from one representation to another, possibly on a different clock.
-This will call `std::time_point_cast()` if possible;
-otherwise, it will check the current times on both clocks and use that to convert from one clock to the other.
+This will call `time_point_cast()` if possible; otherwise, it will check the current times on both clocks and use that to convert from one clock to the other.

 * `template <typename R, typename P> void` **`from_seconds`**`(double s, duration<R, P>& d) noexcept`
 * `template <typename R, typename P> double` **`to_seconds`**`(const duration<R, P>& d) noexcept`